caryoscelus/heavy-bright-sun-wip/chapters/013-chapter-thirteenth.md

 I could only wonder how often does she solve uneasy situation with weed.
 "Isn't it supposed to be solved with vodka in these parts?", a thought occurred to me, even though i couldn't take it seriously.
-Obviously, even correct statistical claims have nothing to with individuals.
+Obviously, even correct statistical claims have nothing to do with individuals.

 — Ha-ha, i'm not sure it's such a good idea after this night's trip.